Pngtaq/Pngtaq/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate [Your Profession/Interests] from [Your Location].
+I'm John Raison V. Salvador, a passionate Web Developer from Philippines.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [Your Current Project]
 - 🌱 I’m currently learning [Your Current Learning Focus]